vladkorotnev/traktor-obs-relay/readme.md

 Based upon the [JavascriptSubtitlesOctopus](https://github.com/libass/JavascriptSubtitlesOctopus) library.

 Place this as a fullscreen overlay over your stream.
 It will play subtitle files to your songs (Advanced Substation Alpha, a.k.a.
 ASS format) on the first played, first shown basis.
 This is probably resource-heavy so don't go too hard on adding that vintage fansub karaoke flair with half a dozen animations per symbol!

+### `auto-vj.html`

+Plays video files stored by the same name as the played audio files automatically.
+Not guaranteed to be 100% in sync for obvious reasons.
+Supports `webm` and `mp4` with opacity.